-Since fast internet access is essential to the course, you should have at least two backup options ready to go should your computer crash or your internet go down.
-These may include a computer lab at MCC, a local public library, a coffee shop with WiFi, a computer at a friend's house, an iPad or Android tablet with a cellular data plan, etc. Seriously, stop reading this syllabus for a minute and think about how you would get access to the internet if your main internet connection went down.

-• Technical Knowledge and Tools.
+- Reliable and Fast Internet Access.
+This course requires access to the internet.
+You should have at least two backup options ready to go should your computer crash or your internet go down.
+These may include a computer lab on campus, a local public library, a coffee shop with WiFi, a computer at a friend's house, an iPad or Android tablet with a cellular data plan, etc. Think about how you would get access to the internet if your main internet connection went down. - Technical Knowledge and Tools.
 Your primary means of interacting with the course materials will be a website.
 You should therefore be comfortable using your computer, the world wide web, and the internet in this way.
 You should have a standard browser installed and updated (Chrome, Internet Explorer, Firefox, and Safari are supported, as are Android and iPad devices) as I cannot provide technical assistance for using your computer.

 You will also need the ability to upload copies of your hand-written work throughout the course.
-You may do this using a tablet and stylus, by writing on paper and scanning or taking pictures with your smartphone, etc. whatever your method, it must result in high-resolution files, as either standard image formats (JPEG, GIF, PNG) or a PDF.
+You may do this using a tablet and stylus, by writing on paper and scanning, or taking pictures with your smartphone, etc. whatever your method, it must result in high-resolution files, as either standard image formats (JPEG, GIF, PNG) or a PDF.
 No other files, including DOC/DOCX are acceptable; it must be an image or a PDF.